December 9, 2025

 If you’re still unsure how many hours of wedding photography you really need, I would love to help you walk through your plans and build a timeline that feels calm and intentional.
 You can explore my Tennessee wedding photography services and then reach out through my contact form so we can talk through what coverage will support your actual experience, not just your shot list.

-— a photographer inspired by movement, emotion, and human connection.
+— a photographer inspired by landscapes, people, and their stories

 MEET YOUR destination & tennessee wedding photographer